-- Large capital inflows into non-tradeable sector in Southeast Asian economies: Borrowing dollars to invest in property (currency mismatch) - Scramble for assets as prices increased: land and equities - Easy access to foreign borrowing reduced credit quality: As asset prices rise, companies have more collateral and can borrow more (tenor mismatch) - Capital inflows led to currency overvaluation and trade deficits. - Japan tightened domestic credit, ending the carry trade. - Loss of confidence led to depreciation of domestic currencies and bankruptcies as local banks and corporations would not pay back foreign loans with cheaper baht, Rupiah, won.
+- Large capital inflows into non-tradeable sector in Southeast Asian economies: Borrowing dollars and yen to invest in property (currency mismatch) - Easy access to foreign borrowing reduced credit quality: As asset prices rise, companies have more collateral and can borrow more. - Capital inflows led to currency overvaluation and trade deficits. - When Japan tightened domestic credit, the carry trade reversed. - Loss of confidence led to depreciation of domestic currencies and bankruptcies as local banks and corporations could not pay back foreign loans with cheaper baht, Rupiah, won.